chocolatetoothpaste/camino/README.md

         }, "a" );
     } );

-Then put his in .htaccess
+Then put this in .htaccess

     <ifModule mod_rewrite.c>
         RewriteEngine On